2014 Research Day Award Winners

-Please view our photo galleries: available soon!
+Please view our photo gallery on Flickr.

 All of our presenters, whether from the sciences or humanities, were simply first rate.
 Research Day stands as a great community builder and one of the best ways to see and appreciate the excellence of our students and postdoctoral fellows.

 We hope that you will join us in congratulating our winners:

 3MT 1st Place Winners